Mathématique: The Set of All You Don't Know

 “Getting there,” Volker replies.
 “Days, if I push it.
 A week and some change if I don’t.”

-Telford nods, looking out the forward view.
+Telford nods.
 He unlocks the controls and makes a minor adjustment to their position, firing thrusters to switch their geosynchronous orbit from above Boston to above New York City.
 He locks the controls again.

 “Thanks,” Volker whispers.